 \section{Introduction}

 }

-\IEEEPARstart{C}{omputing} the marginal distribution and evaluating the partition function are two fundamental problems of probabilistic graphical models.
-Both problems are NP-hard to solve \cite{cooper1990computational}, which substantiates the need for efficient approximation methods.
+\IEEEPARstart{C}{omputing} the marginal distributions and evaluating the partition function are two fundamental problems in the context of probabilistic graphical models.
+Both problems can be solved efficiently for tree-structured models but are NP-hard if the graphical model contains loops~\cite{cooper1990computational}.
+Since loops are present in many problems of relevance there is a need for efficient approximation methods.

-Belief propagation (BP) provides an efficient way to approximate the marginal distribution and has a long success story in many applications, including computer vision, speech processing, social network analysis, and error correcting codes~\cite{koller-friedman,jordan2004,pernkopf2014pgm}.
-It is, however, still an open problem to obtain a rigorous understanding of the limitations of BP for general graphs, where BP may fail to converge because: (i) multiple solutions exist, and it depends on implementation details to which one BP converges; (ii) one or all fixed points are unstable and messages oscillate far away from any fixed point~\cite{weiss2000correctness, mooij2007sufficient, ihler2005loopy}.
-These limitations motivate the search for modifications of BP that overcome these issues in order to increase the accuracy and enhance the convergence properties.
+Belief propagation (BP) provides a way to approximate the marginal distribution and may be viewed as an approach to try to minimize the Bethe free energy $\FB$~\cite{yedidia}.
+BP has a long success story in many applications, including computer vision, speech processing, social network analysis, and error-correcting codes~\cite{koller-friedman,jordan2004,pernkopf2014pgm}.
+But, despite its success, BP does not always approximate the marginals well and may even fail to converge.
+Reasons for BP's failure include the existence of multiple fixed points of varying accuracy (where it depends on implementation details to which one BP converges) and of unstable fixed points that cause BP to oscillate far away from any fixed point~\cite{weiss2000correctness, mooij2007sufficient, ihler2005loopy}.
+These limitations motivate the search for modifications of BP that have better convergence properties and find more accurate marginals.

-One way to provide convergence-guarantees is to consider an equivalent optimization problem that minimizes the Bethe free energy $\FB$.
-This, however, comes at the cost of an increased runtime complexity; polynomial-time algorithms only exist for restricted classes of problems and even approximating the global minimum might be problematic for graphical models with arbitrary potentials~\cite{chandrasekaran2011counting, shin2012complexity, weller2013approximating}.
-Hence, the pursuit for methods that approximate the marginals with both runtime- and convergence-guarantees is still ongoing.
+One alternative is to perform a different optimization problem that minimizes the Bethe free energy $\FB$, instead of applying BP~\cite{yedidia}.
+While, for certain problem classes, polynomial-time algorithms exist, it is even problematic to approximate the global minimum for models with arbitrary potentials~\cite{chandrasekaran2011counting, shin2012complexity, weller2013approximating}.
+Hence, the pursuit for methods that approximate the marginals well -- ideally with both run-time and convergence guarantees -- is still ongoing.